ronaldwidha/index.lambda/readme.md

+[9/23] This project is now obsolete.
+If you're interested in such feature, see (https://aws.amazon.com/blogs/aws/api-gateway-update-new-features-simplify-api-development/)[API Gateway Greedy Path]
-** I've decided to stop further development of index.lambda and have made it closed source for the time being.
-You're more than welcomed to use the project up to this point on AS-IS basis. **
+[7/7] I've decided to stop further development of index.lambda

 index.lambda